csp-inc/fluvius/docs/source/index.rst

 Welcome to fluvius's documentation!
 ===================================

-Project Fluvius uses satellite images and AI to monitor the health of Amazon and U.S. rivers by enabling near real-time prediction of suspended sediment concentration.
+Project Fluvius uses satellite images and AI to monitor the health of rivers in the Amazon and the U.S. by enabling near real-time prediction of suspended sediment concentration.
 The web app is visible `here <https://fluviuswebapp.z22.web.core.windows.net>`_.

 .. important::